Applying for the MA in Conference Interpreting

 The entrance exam will take place entirely online.

-• The results of the oral exam will be published on 27 February 2023.
+• The results of the entrance exams will be published on 24 February 2026.

 Admission results are only valid for the academic year that immediately follows the exam session.
 Results may not be carried over to another year.